Christophe1997/blog/content/posts/computer-system-1.md

 ---
-title: "computer system 1"
+title: "Computer System 1"
 date: 2018-05-23T23:54:04
 categories:
-- notes
+- Notes
 tags:
-- system
+- System
 ---

-## hardware organization of a system ##
+## Hardware Organization of A System ##

 A typical system has those hadrware below:
 <!-- more -->